quantum-kite/kite/docs/documentation/examples/haldane.md

 on-site potential (orbital mass) and complex hoppings between next-nearest-neighbor sites that produce a staggered magnetic field configuration with vanishing total flux through the unit cell [^1].

-This model is a Chern insulator, or a quantum anomalous Hall insulator because it hosts integer quantum Hall effect in the absence of an external magnetic field.

-This characteristic makes Haldane model ideal for illustrating another capability of KITE: the calculation of transverse conductivities.
+This model describes a Chern insulator (or a quantum anomalous Hall insulator) because it hosts an integer quantum Hall effect in the absence of any applied external magnetic fields.
+This characteristic makes Haldane model ideal for illustrating another capability of KITE: the calculation of transverse conductivities reflecting the quantum geometry of wavefunctions [^2] [^3].

 ### Lattice
-Let us begin with the definition of the Hamiltonian for the case of pure imaginary next-nearest-neighbor hoppings:
+Let us begin with the definition of the Hamiltonian for the case of purely imaginary next-nearest-neighbor hoppings:

 ``` python linenums="1"
 def haldane(onsite=(0, 0), t=1):